jcraven-worksight/rn-hello/README.md

 ### alternative debug setup, no vscode but can use browser:
 * `npm run bs` start without vs code debugging, not sure how to get this running from vscode debug
+* from there, shake in expo to launch external debugger in browser

+### ISSUES
+* react-native doesn't support proxies in android, and rewire-core uses s-js which needs proxies.
+There is a polyfill available `proxy-polyfill`, but how can I get a dependency to use that...
+When debugging remotely you don't see this issue because the code is executed in development machine's Chrome V8, but when not debugging it executes in JavaScriptCore on the device itself [more info](https://stackoverflow.com/questions/41874676/react-native-code-doesnt-work-without-remote-debugger-enabled)